PRISM: A 3D Probabilistic Neural Representation for Interpretable Shape Modeling: Abstract

 \section{Abstract}

 Understanding how anatomical shapes evolve in response to developmental covariates—and quantifying their spatially varying uncertainties—is critical in healthcare research.
 Existing approaches typically rely on global time-warping formulations that ignore spatially heterogeneous dynamics.
 We introduce \texttt{PRISM}, a novel framework that bridges implicit neural representations with uncertainty-aware statistical shape analysis. \texttt{PRISM} models the conditional distribution of shapes given covariates, providing spatially continuous estimates of both the population mean and covariate-dependent uncertainty at arbitrary locations.
 A key theoretical contribution is a closed-form Fisher Information metric that enables efficient, analytically tractable local temporal uncertainty quantification via automatic differentiation.
-Experiments on three synthetic datasets and one clinical dataset demonstrate \texttt{PRISM}'s strong performance across diverse tasks within a unified framework, while providing interpretable and clinically meaningful uncertainty estimates.
-The code will be open to public.
+Experiments on three synthetic datasets and one clinical dataset demonstrate \texttt{PRISM}'s strong performance across diverse tasks—from modeling shape evolution to personalized shape prediction and anomaly detection—within a unified framework, while providing interpretable and clinically meaningful uncertainty estimates.
+The code is publicly available at \url{https://github.com/uncbiag/PRISM}.